hello-openshift-vault/argo-vault-plugin-example/README.md

 * Deploy Argo instance using custom image to my-app namespace
 * Deploy test application to Argo instance
-* During application deployment, Argo with call the argocd-vault-plugin to replace the template value in secret with the actual secret vaule
+* During application deployment, Argo with call the argocd-vault-plugin to replace the template value in secret with the actual secret value
 * 🍻

 ## Create OpenShift GitOps (Argo CD) image with argocd-vault-plugin embedded